romaingroux/SPar-K/README.md

 so it is highly recommanded to install these libraries here.
 Another solution is to modify the SConscript file (located in src/) to adapt the library paths (modify the lib_unittest_path and lib_boost_path variable values).

-The following softwares and libraries are required to run the auxiliary scipts spark_correct_sga.R and spark_plot_heatmap.R :
+The following softwares and libraries are required to run the auxiliary scripts spark_correct_sga.R and spark_plot_heatmap.R :

 	1) R version 3.X and Rscript to run these scripts in batch mode
 	2) the R libraries optparse and RColorBrewer